Sitecore/docker-images/README.md

 # Build
 .
 (Join-Path $PSScriptRoot "Build.ps1") `
-    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENCE.XML" ` -Repository "sitecore" `
+    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Repository "sitecore" `
     -Organization "mycompany" # Optional
 ````